divadnauj-GB/nvbitPERfi/README.md

-# How to use this environmet?
+# TOWARDS DSN :).
+How to use this environmet?
-run the following command. the `VectorAdd parameter is the application folder
+run the following command. the `VectorAdd` parameter is the application folder where the executable binary is located

 ```console
 ./runPERfi.sh VectorAdd > log.log

 ```
-you will get a file called `log.log` with something like the below dpm result. if not, probably the target register is not in the SASS file, so change the second colum of the fault list file `modeIRA1000.txt` located in `test-apps/logs/VectorAdd/injection-list`
+you will get a file called `log.log` with something like the below dump results. if not, probably the target register is not in the SASS file, so change the second colum of the fault list file `modeIRA1000.txt` located in `test-apps/logs/VectorAdd/injection-list`

+If everything was working as it suposed to be, here the results.
 ```console
 Current working directory: /home/juancho/Documents/GitHub/Ampere_NVBit/nvbit_release/tools/nvbitPERfi